Welcome to today's edition of the Rush 24-7 podcast.

 I mean, it's constant.

-White people are living their lives, and hopefully sitting back and allowing me to live mine.
+White people are living their lives and hopefully sitting back and allowing me to live mine.

-They could care less, you know what is happening.
+You know what is happening.

 I hear you.

-One one more question, though.
+One more question, though.

 I hear you.